ADHD Medication Side Effects That No One Should Tolerate

 Methylphenidate (Ritalin), dextro-amphetamine (Dexedrine), and dextro-amphetamine/levo-amphetamine (Adderall) have similar side-effect profiles, and the strategies that curb side effects for one medication generally work for the other two, as well.

 Loss of Appetite.
 Along with difficulty falling asleep at night (see below), loss of appetite is the most common side effect of stimulant meds.
 This problem often clears up on its own within a few weeks, so I usually recommend a wait-and-see approach.
-If the problem persists, don’t delay taking action — especially if the appetite loss is severe enough to trigger unwanted weight loss, or, in a growing child, failure to gain weight appropriately.
+If the problem persists, don’t delay taking action — especially if the appetite loss is severe enough to trigger decrease in total body mass, or, in a growing child, failure to grow appropriately.

 First, observe your child’s eating patterns.
 Breakfast often goes well because the first dose of the day hasn’t yet kicked in.
 Lunch is likely to be a lost cause, nutrition-wise.
 Ditto for dinner.
 Your child probably becomes very hungry around 8:00 p.m., when the evening dose wears off.